Meet Father Divine

 Ideas for a Post-Crash Christmas

 Creighton Peet (1899-1977) was best known as an author of books for young people with titles ranging from Mike the Cat (1934) to How Things Work (1941).
-A regular contributor to the New Yorker from 1925 to 1957, in the Nov.
+A regular contributor to The New Yorker from 1925 to 1957, in the Nov.
 23 issue Peet offered up some suggestions for a post-crash Christmas in a short piece titled “Helpful Hints for Marginaires.”
 An excerpt:

 The recent market crash was also on the mind of Howard Brubaker.
 In his weekly column, “Of All Things,” he looked for divine guidance…